andrijun0406/DellAzureStackHCI/README.md

-# Deployment and Management PowerShell Script Compilation
+# Deployment and Management PowerShell Scripts Compilation

 This script is applicable to:
 1. Azure Stack HCI Operating System, version 20H2 and 21H2